 When I make this dish, I often use regular glutenized (Yeah, just made that up) flour, but feel free to use almond flour, arrowroot, gluten-free flour, or another flour that tickles your fancy if you can't have regular ol' flour.

 Just make it.
-It’s easy enough for a weeknight, but sounds and looks fancy shmancy enough for company.
+It's easy enough for a weeknight, but sounds and looks fancy enough for company.

-Brown both sides and place in a 9×13 baking dish.
-Chicken will not be cooked in the middle, so don’t freak out.
+Brown both sides and place in a 9x13 baking dish.
+Chicken will not be cooked in the middle, so don't freak out.
 You do want a nice golden color when you flip it over though.

 Bake at 400 degrees for about 20-30 minutes or until chicken is done.

-Now scarf down your chicken like a savage beast and lick your plate while you’re at it.
-I won’t tell.
+Now scarf down your chicken like a beast and lick your plate while you're at it.
+I won't tell.